 We thank you for your understanding and continued support during these strange times.
 Our hundreds of dogs still need your help across the miles.
 Please consider sponsoring or donating to help us feed them.

 However, we do have a few dogs available for adoption who are fostered in homes in the UK.
 If you live close to any of these dogs, and can fulfil our adoption criteria, we would welcome a message through our contact form.
-Please read the information below, including the information in Step 1, before reaching out.
+Please read the information below, including the information in Step 1, before clicking the link and reaching out.

-Please do read through ALL the information given, prior to filling out our form, being mindful of our volunteer team who will be dealing with your correspondence.
-If we become overwhelmed again, we will need to halt applications to allow catch up time.
+Please do read through ALL the information given, prior to filling out our form or sending us messages, being mindful of our volunteer team who will be dealing with your correspondence.

 We do have certain adoption criteria which we would need you to consider: